Orcalcium/OpenGL-Project-Template/ReadMe.md

 ```
 ## License

-This project is licensed under the WTFPL License - see the [license](./license) file for details.
+This project **except contents in /include directory** is licensed under the WTFPL License - see the [license](./license) file for details.